 Beagle Health and Conditions

-The overall impression of Beagles, when it comes to their health is that most of the times, this is a healthy breed.
+The overall impression of Beagles, when it comes to their health is that most of the time, this is a healthy breed.

-However, there are certain health issues that are known to occur with this breed.
+However, certain health issues are known to occur with this breed.
 Such problems usually happen when the breeders skip taking their dogs to health checkups.

 What you should be most focused on is asking the breeder for proof of the following health tests clearances: